cloudbank-project/image-research-computing-tutorial/azure/create_an_image/index.md

 ```

 * This gets the Anaconda installation file using the `wget` command; then installs it using `bash`
-    * The correct Anaconda installation filename can be found by searching 'install Anaconda'
-        * Be sure to get the installation file for Linux, x86 and 64-bit
     * You can also opt to install a lighter-weight version called Miniconda
+* Accept the license agreement and the defaults, initializer etc; install takes a couple of minutes

 <BR><BR>